-Brake and Clutch Fluid
+Brake Fluid

-Check the brake fluid level in the reservoirs monthly.
+Check the fluid level in the brake fluid reservoir monthly.

-Replace the brake fluid according to the maintenance minder (see page 225).
+Replace the brake fluid according to the maintenance messages shown on the information display.

 Always use Honda Heavy Duty Brake Fluid DOT 3.
 If it is not available, you should use only DOT 3 or DOT 4 fluid, from a sealed container, as a temporary replacement.